elenakelly/Evolutionary-Robotics/README.md

 # Evolutionary Robotics

+Simulator programmed in Python with PyGame.
 You can start by running the file:
 ### `Main`
+Where you can difine the iterations, the population size, the selected percentage, the error range and the mutation percentage.</br>

-The Main purpose of the code is to Create a neural networks & evolutional algorithm for a robot simulator robot. </br>
+The Main purpose of the code is to Create a neural network in combination of an evolutional algorithm for a robot simulator robot. </br>
+The evolutionary alogirthm implemented, trains the robots in several rooms at each generation and uses the average fitness as robot fitness to select.
+It can use one or two points crossover, mutation and elitism. </br>

+## Contents
 * Mobile robot simulator</br>
 * ANN as controller </br>
 * EA for evolve weights of ANN </br>